-Likewise, the family unit in America, Britain, Australia, Canada and other sister nations of the West is under constant assault.
+Likewise, the family unit in America, Britain, Australia, Canada and other nations of the West is under constant assault.
 Broken marriages and fractured households are now the norm.

 Few fathers exercise a strong hand in teaching, guiding and correcting their young, often leaving mothers to fill both parental roles.

-Children are growing up pampered and catered to, never learning to accept and recover from setbacks—never being taught to “rise up before the hoary head, and honor the face of the old man” (Lev.
+Many children grow up pampered and catered to, never learning to accept and recover from setbacks—never being taught to “rise up before the hoary head, and honor the face of the old man” (Lev.
 19:32), which is connected to fearing God—never instructed to think of others before themselves.

-As with ancient Rome, the British and American peoples (like their forefathers, the ancient Israelites) ignore God’s counsel: “Stand you in the old ways, and see, and ask for the old paths” (Jer.
+The British and American peoples (like their forefathers, the ancient Israelites) ignore God’s counsel: “Stand you in the old ways, and see, and ask for the old paths” (Jer.
 6:16).

 The birthright nations of today respond the same way as did their forefathers, ancient Israel: “We will not walk therein” (same verse).

 Modern parents believe they know better than their Creator, and thus ignore important biblical instruction such as, “The rod and reproof give wisdom: but a child left to himself brings his mother to shame” (Prov.
-29:15) and “Correct your son, and he shall give you rest; yes, he shall give delight unto your soul” (vs. 17).
+29:15) and, “Correct your son, and he shall give you rest; yes, he shall give delight unto your soul” (vs. 17).

 The Roman Empire began with an educational system that emphasized developing character, morality, patriotism and social values in young lives.
 The goal was to develop the whole person.